Carlos Carrasco (baseball): Cleveland Indians

 On July 29, 2011, against the Kansas City Royals, Carrasco surrendered a season-high 7 runs over 3 1/3 innings highlighted by a grand slam by outfielder Melky Cabrera.
 Carrasco took out his frustration by throwing a pitch at the head of Royals' designated hitter Billy Butler.
 This resulted in his immediate ejection by home plate umpire Scott Barry.
 Because of this action, MLB suspended Carrasco for 6 games and levied an undisclosed fine.
 According to Carrasco, the pitch was not intentional, but he was upset because Cabrera had admired his homer.
 Carrasco made 21 starts for Cleveland, pitching to an 8–9 record with 4.62 ERA and striking out 86 batters in 124 2/3 innings.
 In September 2011, Carrasco underwent Tommy John surgery and eventually missed the entire 2012 season as a result.

 On April 9, 2013, Carrasco made his first start since his Tommy John surgery and suspension.
 His season began with a rather poor outing against the New York Yankees during which he surrendered seven runs in 3 2/3 innings.
-After giving up a 2-run homer to Robinson Canó, on the next pitch Carrasco hit batter Kevin Youkilis.
+After giving up a 2-run homer to Robinson Canó, on the next pitch Carrasco hit batter Kevin Youkilis with a pitch that was "high and inside".
 This resulted in Carrasco's ejection by home plate umpire Jordan Baker.
 MLB eventually suspended Carrasco eight games and fined him $5,000 for "intentionally throwing" at Youkilis.
 This punishment appeared to take into account Carrasco's history and past actions.
 After the game, Indians manager Terry Francona said that Carrasco's actions "didn't look good."
+Carrasco's pitch near the head of Youkilis was "nearly identical" to the one with Cabrera the season before.
 On the next day, Carrasco was optioned to the Triple-A Columbus Clippers.
 He was recalled to the majors on June 8, and then sent back down to Triple-A on June 24.
 He was recalled on July 6, and then designated for assignment on July 7.
 Carrasco was then optioned to Columbus on July 9.
 His record for the 2013 season with Cleveland was 1–4 with a 6.75 ERA.